 Can I get a loan if I think my credit rating is bad?

 It is possible to get instant approval of a fast, cash loan with no credit check – but they almost always come with a hefty interest rate and lots of fees – sometimes as much as double or more of what you borrowed.
 But often, in the rush to get a quick, small loan, many people forget to actually check out their credit report – missing out on possibly getting approval for a more reasonable loan.

 Where do you find your credit report?

 Australia has three main credit reporting bodies – Illion (previously Dun & Bradstreet), Experian Australia Credit Services, and Equifax.
-You have a right to request your free credit report from each of the three credit reporting bodies, for free, every 12 months.
+You have a right to request your free credit report from each of the three credit reporting bodies.